arshansani/Planetary-Systems-Final-Project/final-project/README.md

   "Kepler-100 d",
   ...
 ]
 ```
+- Output will be filtered based on query parameters.
+- Be sure to replace any spaces between the words within a discovery methods name with a "%20".

-### Retrieve Exoplanet Data for a Specific Exoplanet host name from Redis.
+### Retrieve Exoplanet Data for a Specific Exoplanet Host Name from Redis.

 ```python
 # Request: